tejasps28/ROS2-Projects/pick_place_arm/README.md

-# Gantry Arm ROS2 GAzebo Simulation
+# Pick and Place Robot arm  Simulation

 This README.md file is a overview of a pick-and-place robot arm for stacking application developed in ROS2 using Moveit2, in collaboration with [Mr. Lentin Joseph.](https://www.linkedin.com/in/lentinjoseph/).